codeigniter4/shield/docs/customization/extending_controllers.md

 -   **ActionController** handles the after-login and after-registration actions, like Two Factor Authentication and Email Verification.
 -   **LoginController** handles the login process.
 -   **RegisterController** handles the registration process.
 Overriding this class allows you to customize the User Provider, the User Entity, and the validation rules.
--   **MagicLinkController** handles the "lost password" process that allows a user to login with a link sent to their email.
-This allows you to override the message that is displayed to a user to describe what is happening, if you'd like to provide more information than simply swapping out the view used.
+-   **MagicLinkController** handles the password-recovery and password-less login flow.
+It can deliver authentication credentials as a one-time login link or a one-time code (OTP) via email, depending on configuration.
+Developers may extend this controller to customize user-facing messages, providing clear context about the selected magic login method instead of only swapping view templates.

 ## How to Extend